cemeiq/Primero1/README.md

 ## Table of Contents
 1. Basic Information
 2. About the Website/Project
-3.Steps on how to use the Primero1 web and android app
+3. Steps on how to use the Primero1 web and android app
 4. Description of Files and Folders
 5. Design Layout of Website/Project
 6. Developers